 This meeting is designed for English speaking couples of any age, everyone is welcome.
-The meeting is held on the third Saturday of every month at 10:30 am, unless otherwise stated.
+The meeting is held on the fourth Friday of every month at 7 PM, unless otherwise stated.
 Different speakers every time with topics related to marriage and parents.
 We discuss different issues related to your family life.

 The Story of St. Wanas